MobilityDB/MobilityDB/CONTRIBUTING.md

 --------------------
 You can fork this repository, make your own contribution, and submit a pull request.
 Please put as the pull request title the issue number that it closes (for example, `[Closes issue #xxx]`).
 Write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should have more information.

+The **[PR Reviewer Guide](doc/contributing/reviewer-guide.md)** lists all open pull requests by review tier, their dependency ordering, CI status, and the standards checklist every contribution must satisfy.
+Update it in the same commit when your PR changes the queue state.

 Contribution Agreement
 ----------------------
 MobilityDB source code is provided under the [PostgreSQL license](https://github.com/MobilityDB/MobilityDB/blob/master/LICENSE.txt).
 The documentation is provided under the [Creative Commons Attribution-Share Alike 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/).
 Any contribution will automatically fall to the same license respectively.